 In order to provide Federal assistance, you are hereby authorized to allocate from funds available for these purposes such amounts as you find necessary for Federal disaster assistance and administrative expenses.

 You are authorized to provide Crisis Counseling and Disaster Unemployment Assistance and assistance for emergency protective measures (Category B) under the Public Assistance program in the designated areas impacted by the High Park and Waldo Canyon Fires, and any other forms of assistance under the Stafford Act that you deem appropriate subject to completion of Preliminary Damage Assessments (PDAs).
 Direct Federal assistance is authorized.

 Consistent with the requirement that Federal assistance is supplemental, any Federal funds provided under the Stafford Act for Public Assistance will be limited to 75 percent of the total eligible costs.

 Further, you are authorized to make changes to this declaration to the extent allowable under the Stafford Act.

 The time period prescribed for the implementation of section 310(a), Priority to Certain Applications for Public Facility and Public Housing Assistance, 42 U.S.C.
 5153, shall be for a period not to exceed six months after the date of this declaration.

-I do hereby determine the following areas of the State of Colorado to have been affected adversely by this declared major disaster:
+The following areas of the State of Colorado have been designated as adversely affected by this major disaster: